heidihas/abs-sound-synth/README.md

 # Audio and Text Conditioned Abstract Sound Synthesis through Human-AI Interaction
 (Code and evaluation resources)

-This repository is related to a Master's thesis work by Heidi Hassinen at Aalto University, under the Computer, Communication and Information Sciences programme.
+This repository is related to the Master's thesis work by Heidi Hassinen at Aalto University, under the Computer, Communication and Information Sciences programme.

 ## Thesis